sara-nl/griddocs/source/Pages/Advanced/storage_clients/srm.rst

 Recursive delete
 ----------------

-Recursive transfer of files is not supported with the ``srm-*`` client commands.
+Recursive deletion of files is not supported with the ``srm-*`` client commands.
 It is possible to remove a directory as long as it is empty, i.e. content files have been removed.